jreisinger/notes/content/posts/http-protocol.md

     server or encrypted string that server alone can decrypt
 * some servers give you cookie simply for visiting to track how you move through the site
+* later when you log in, your browsing history can be copied into your permanent account history :-/

 ## Keep-Alive